wilomendez/Onboarding/README.md

 # Onboarding

-This repo consists in a serie of steps required for probe and acquire the basic concepts of some useful AWS services used in USalá
+This repo consists in a serie of steps required for probe and acquire the basic concepts of some useful AWS services used in Ualá.

 ## Requirements
 ### Step 1A :white_check_mark: